Encana profit slips 7 per cent as production falls

 Canadian oil and gas producer Encana Corp's profit fell 7.3 per cent in the third quarter, hurt by lower oil and gas production.

-The Calgary-based company said on Wednesday its net profit slipped to $294-million or 30 cents per share in the quarter ended Sept.
-30, from $317-million or 37 cents per share, a year earlier.
+The Calgary-based company said on Wednesday its net profit slipped to $294-million, or 30 cents per share, in the quarter ended Sept.
+30, from $317-million, or 37 cents per share, a year earlier.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.